 Thank you for your support in this time, friends.

 This podcast is only possible because listeners like you support it.
-If the show is keeping you company in isolation, please give what you can.
+If the show is keeping you company and making you think or inspiring creativity, please give what you can.

 Contribute to my mission by supporting Against Everyone With Conner Habib on Patreon!
 Thank you so, so much.

-Want to buy books mentioned on this ep?
-Go to my booklist for AEWCH 112 on bookshop.org.
+Want to buy the books mentioned on this ep?
+Go to my booklist for AEWCH 115 on bookshop.org.
 It will help support independent bookstores, and the show gets a small financial kickback, too.

 ON THIS EPISODE